EricGebhart/Simple_Process_REPL/README.md

 Well, at this point it's kind of fun.
 It's been really interesting to see how it evolves.
 And why is it evolving?
 Well, because it's fun.

+And it's a nice way to make a new tool, that has all the power of Python.

 It's been eating it's self lately, I find that super exciting.

 I've written other languages, my tagset language for SAS,